shahed517/SSIP/README.md

 </center>

 <div align="justify">
 The problem can be substantially alleviated if we take help from a generative prior that has been trained on thousands of hours worth of speech data.
 We adopt a generative approach to speech synthesis, where we decompose the problem of speech synthesis as a sampling from a posterior distribution which requires the knowledge of 1) a diffusion model trained on mel spectrograms, and 2) a likelihood model that maps speech to mel spectrograms.
-And since we use a pretrained diffusion model, the current methodology only requires us to train a likehood model $p(X_{eeg}|X_{mel}$.
+And since we use a pretrained diffusion model, the current methodology only requires us to train a likehood model $ p(X_{eeg}|X_{mel}) $.
 Then the Diffusion Posterior Sampling (_Chung et.al._, ICLR 23) approach is used to estimate the likelihood gradients at different timesteps of the diffusion sampling procedure.
 </div>

 ## Dataset